 You might legitimately ask yourself.

-1. A CRUD-Heavy Application: Using Node.js Is Simply a Bad Idea
+1. A CPU-Heavy Application: Using Node.js Is Simply a Bad Idea

 Face it, deal with it and... adjust your decisions to it: